charles-adedotun/n8n-docker-postgres/README.md

 ## Updating

-To update n8n to the latest version:
+To update n8n to the latest version on your localhost installation:

 ```bash
 ./scripts/update.sh -n latest